arshsinghphd/TeamActivities/Module07/README.md

 ```

 ### Task: Write and Document
-> **TASK**
+:fire: **TASK**
-> Write out factorial in a file.
+Write out the iterative solution to factorial in a file.
 Make sure to include a full docstring including examples of input/output.
-Then
-> write test function to test factorial.
-Question: Did writing a full docstring with examples help you determine the
-> tests to consider?
+Question: Did writing a full docstring with examples help you determine the tests to consider?

 #### Advanced  Feature / Discussion
 When you write a docstring with tests, the format is often what you would see if you ran the function in python